micha/resty/README.markdown

 Resty is a tiny script wrapper for [curl](http://curl.haxx.se/).
 It provides a simple, concise shell interface for interacting with [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer) services.
 Since it is implemented as functions in your own shell and not in its own command environment you have access to all the powerful shell tools, such as perl, awk, grep, sed, etc. You can use resty in pipelines to process data from REST services, and PUT or POST the data right back.
-You can even pipe the data in and then edit it interactively in vi prior to PUT or POST.
+You can even pipe the data in and then edit it interactively in your text editor prior to PUT or POST.

-Additionally, resty allows you to easily provide your own options to be passed on to curl, so even the most complex requests can be accomplished with the minimum amount of command line pain.
+Cookies are supported automatically and stored in a file locally.
+Most of the arguments are remembered from one call to the next to save typing.
+It has pretty good defaults for most purposes.
+Additionally, resty allows you to easily provide your own options to be passed directly to curl, so even the most complex requests can be accomplished with the minimum amount of command line pain.

 Quick Start
 ===========